Geraint Wyn Davies: Acting

-Audiobooks

-He has voiced two audiobooks: Great American Suspense: Five Unabridged Classics and Great Classic Hauntings: Six Unabridged Stories.

 Directing

 Davies has directed several episodes of Forever Knight, Black Harbour, Pit Pony, Power Play and North of 60.

-Music performance

-In Forever Knight, Wyn Davies played the piano in the loft and co-wrote a song for the "Baby Baby" episode; he was featured in one of the selections on the first Forever Knight CD.

-Davies produced a CD of his own works, Bar Talk, which is sold through his fan club with the proceeds going to a variety of charities such as Alex's Lemonade Stand Foundation, Children's Hospital Foundation in Washington, D.C., the Atlantic Theatre Festival of Wolfville and The Stratford Festival's Shakespeare School in Stratford, Ontario.

 Personal life

 Wyn Davies was married to Canadian artist Alana Guinn from 1985 to 2006.
 They have two children.
 In August 2011, he married actress Claire Lautier.

 Filmography

 Davies made his film debut in Deadly Harvest in 1977, and has since appeared in many films, among them RoboCop: Prime Directives (2000).
 In 2007 he appeared in a cameo in Nancy Drew and filmed a made-for-TV movie, Post Mortem for Lifetime.